 One of the primary aims of the Centre for Social Policy is to generate knowledge and evidence to inform policy formation and implementation.
-It brings together the researchers from across the University in areas of health, education, criminal justice, transport and the broad social sciences.
+It brings together the researchers from across the University in areas of public management, health, education, criminal justice and the broad social sciences.

 Public Services at the University has a strong record of research which was identified as ‘internationally excellent’ in the most recent Research Assessment Exercise.
 Our work is of an applied nature and is directly relevant to the improvement of public services.

 Colleagues are currently working on a number of projects including a review of the stakeholder model of public service boards, an assessment of public service outcomes across key service areas, public engagement in health and social services and reviews of key policies in Wales including prescription charges and youth policies.

 More detailed information on some of our projects is presented below:

 Governance and Public Boards – Professor Catherine Farrell

 Catherine’s current research is focused on the participation and involvement of citizen stakeholders in the governance of public services.
 This project focuses on public boards and reviews the membership and role of the different stakeholders.
 Within the context of boards of governors in schools, the project reviews the effectiveness of this approach to school management.

 Catherine is also researching governance in the UK Fire and Rescue Service.
 This project reviews a range of models of governance and involves observations of board meetings and focus groups with key stakeholders.